Will we ever see the end?

 - The video for "The Sadness Will Never End" is based on the movie Let the Right One In.

-- Soprano and Gravel: Oli and Lights when they sing togethor on "Don't Go" and "Crucify Me"
+- Oli and Lights when they sing together on "Don't Go" and "Crucify Me".

-- Subdued Section: The ambient sections on "Chelsea Smile" and "Suicide Season".
-There Is A Hell... has these on almost every song.
+- There Is a Hell... has these on almost every song.

 - Studio Chatter: At the end of "Rawwwrrr" and "Football Season Is Over".

-- Take That: "No Need For Introductions..." is a Take That at a girl who claimed to have been assaulted and pissed on by the band, getting the band into legal trouble and putting a black mark on their reputation.
+- "No Need for Introductions..." was written about at a girl who claimed to have been assaulted and urinated on by the band, getting the band into legal trouble and putting a black mark on their reputation.
 Judging by the song's lyrics, it does not seem like the band were too happy about the situation.

 - This Is for Emphasis, Bitch!: "For Stevie Wonder's Eyes Only".

 - Trope Codifier: for Emo-looking guys playing Deathcore.
-Before Bring Me The Horizon, the asymetric-fringed crowd were only ever seen in emo bands, and skinny, well-groomed teens playing brutal metalcore was quite a shock to the system back in 2005-2006, when their EP started making the rounds, especially since this was before metalcore was paid attention to outside of metal crowds in their native Britain.
+Before Bring Me the Horizon, the asymmetric-fringed crowd were only ever seen in emo bands, and skinny, well-groomed teens playing brutal metalcore was quite a shock to the system back in 2005-2006, when their EP started making the rounds, especially since this was before metalcore was paid attention to outside of metal crowds in their native Britain.